RADARC/BOBInlinePowerpole/README.md

 the easy fix is to just remove R4 to disable the under voltage protection.

 # Versions
 V0.1 First prototype
+V1.1 Removed over current protection feature

 # Current status
-PCB's ordered 2021-09-02 with 2-3 week deivery
+V1.1 assembled and being tested.
+Final test will be to test the board temperature with a 20A load to ensure there is sufficient heat sinking.